sundeepbassi/quizzy-movies/README.md

 3) As a user I want to know which questions I got correct and those I got incorrect.

-4) As a user I want to see a variety of questions about movies.

-5) As a user I want to be able to use buttons to navigate and use one click to play the game.

-6) As a user I want to be able to restart the game at the end.
+4) As a user I want to be able to restart the game at the end.

 ## 3. Features